scipy-conference/scipy_proceedings/papers/henry_schreiner/main.md

 ---
 # Ensure that this title is the same as the one in `myst.yml`
+title: Scikit-build-core
-title: "Scikit-build-core: A modern build-backend for CPython C/C++/Fortran/Cython extensions"
+subtitle: A modern build-backend for CPython C/C++/Fortran/Cython extensions
 abstract: |
   Discover how scikit-build-core revolutionizes Python extension building with its seamless integration of CMake and Python packaging standards.
 Learn about its enhanced features for cross-compilation, multi-platform support, and simplified configuration, which enable writing binary extensions with pybind11, Nanobind, Fortran, Cython, C++, and more.
 Dive into the transition from the classic scikit-build to the robust scikit-build-core and explore its potential to streamline package distribution across various environments.
 ---